 76ers' Simmons injures left knee

-Philadelphia guard/forward Ben Simmons departed the 76ers' victory against the Washington Wizards on Wednesday due to a left knee injury.
+Philadelphia guard/forward Ben Simmons departed the 76ers' victory against the Washington Wizards on Wednesday due to a left knee injury, but he might not be sidelined for long.
 The club didn't immediately detail the severity of the ailment.
+However, The Athletic's Shams Charania reported late Wednesday night that an MRI on Simmons' knee came back clean, and the 24-year-old Australian is "expected to be day-to-day."

 The two-time All-Star got hurt midway through the third quarter.
 He was shown walking gingerly as he exited the arena shortly before the end of Philadelphia's 107-98 triumph at the ESPN Wide World of Sports Complex near Orlando.
 Philadelphia coach Brett Brown told reporters postgame that he didn't have an update to provide.